makdosx/proxphish/README.md

 ii) Go to folder /var/www/proxphish/ngrok/ open a terminal and setup the ngrok account </br>
-    After using the ngrok for ceate fake dns. e.x ./ngrok http 80 </br>
+    After using the ngrok for ceate fake dns. open application proxphishDNS </br>
     Notice!
 For as long as the attack lasts do not close the terminal with the warm because the dns will be lost </br>
     Notice!
 In every attack close and run again the ngrok for creation new fake dns and for hide your identity </br>